-RECOMMENDED ACTION: "that, upon the recommendation of the Superintendent of Schools, the Board of Education approves budget transfers of \$50,000 or greater:"
+Upon the recommendation of the Superintendent of Schools, a MOTION was made by Mr. Matlat, seconded by Ms. Volpe, and approved unanimously (6-0) to approve budget transfers of \$50,000 or greater:"

 •Transfers totaling \$4,242,833.15 to balance salary codes, move monies for contractual services, and fund TAN interest payment.